Pre-Medical and Pre-Health Professions

 Opening of the Loyola Science Center

-In fall 2012, our new Loyola Science Center, designed to foster an interdisciplinary interaction among students and professors, was completed, providing ultramodern classrooms and laboratories along with a rooftop greenhouse for research.
+In fall 2012, the Loyola Science Center, designed to foster an interdisciplinary interaction among students and professors, was completed, providing ultramodern classrooms and laboratories along with a rooftop greenhouse for research.

 Resources to Help You